 Not seeking immediate medical care.

 It’s important to see a doctor after an accident, even if you do not believe you were hurt.
 Some injuries may not be apparent for days or weeks after your crash.
-By delaying treatment, you could risk a more serious injury and give the insurance company ammunition to argue that an incident other than your crash caused your injuries.
+By delaying treatment, you could risk a more serious injury and give the insurance company ammunition to argue that an incident other than your car accident caused your injuries.

 Not following up on medical treatment.